 What are these experiences that created these confidence and self-esteem issues?

 There are many types of experiences that could diminish confidence, self-image, self-esteem and self-worth.
 These are commonly based on our experiences with peers and parents, teachers, or other caretakers when we were growing up.
-The common link between these experiences is that they left us feeling judged and rejected, and each time this happened, it increased our belief that we have something to fear in similar situations in the future.
+The common link between these experiences is that they left us feeling judged, inadequate, and rejected, and each time this happened, it increased our belief that we have something to fear in similar situations in the future.